 Do you want to experience a free meal at one of the best restaurants that Metro Detroit has to offer?

 The Metro Detroit Chevy Dealers / Detroit Free Press Top 10 Takeover offers you an opportunity to do just that.
-Enter for a chance to win TWO TICKETS to a meal at FOLK on June 29th, 2019.
+Enter for a chance to win TWO TICKETS to dinner at Soora on June 4th, 2019.
 Be sure to enter no later than Noon on May 30th for an opportunity to bypass the long wait.

 Need to hear a little more about the restaurant before you head out for a meal?
 Keep reading for a glance into this award-winning restaurant.